defenxor/dsiem/docs/event_processing.md

 | custom_label3 | A text identifier for an extra/custom field to use for correlation rules | No | Yes
 | custom_data3 |  The text content for the extra/custom field defined by `custom_label3` | No | Yes

-In addition to that, `70_siem-plugin-suricata.conf` also adds field `"[@metadata][siem_data_type]" => "normalizedEvent"` to the cloned event to become its new identifier.
+In addition to converting the cloned event to a normalized event format, `70_siem-plugin-suricata.conf` also adds field `"[@metadata][siem_data_type]" => "normalizedEvent"` to become its new identifier.

 the cloned event is then picked up based on its new identifier by <a href="https://github.com/defenxor/dsiem/blob/master/deployments/docker/conf/logstash/conf.d/80_siem.conf">80_siem.conf</a>.
-In there, a copy of the clone event is sent to Elasticsearch for final storage in `siem_events-*` index, and another copy is sent to Dsiem for event correlation.
+In there, a copy of the cloned event is sent to Elasticsearch for final storage in `siem_events-*` index, and another copy is sent to Dsiem for event correlation.
 At this point, the processing flow of the cloned event is complete.

 ## Generating Alarms